m-reza-rahman/jakartaee-docker/javaee/javaee-cafe-demo/database/README.md

     ```

 	**Note:** The docker-compose.yml has configurations to create the database objects and configure the database
-	to use a volume name `mounted-volume_pgdata`.
+	to use a volume name `pgdata`.
 The container created is named `JavaEEDemoDB`.

 2. Connect to the postgres database: